 Notice that there is no discrete resistor.
 The resistor in this circuit is the resistance of the inductor plus any resistance contributed by the Function Generator.
-Normally the Function Generator has an output impedance of $50~\Omega$.
-Verify that this is the case by measuring the resistance of the function generator output with the generator turned on but the output voltage set to 0~V. Measure the resistance of the inductor, add the value contributed by the Function Generator and use this sum in your calculations below.
+Normally the Function Generator has an output impedance of 50 Ω .
+Verify that this is the case.
+Use an ohmmeter to measure the resistance of the inductor, add the value contributed by the Function Generator and use this sum in your calculations below.